Stamm: Not all firewood is created equal

-Burning unseasoned wood can also be dangerous, as the smoldering fire that is generated can cause a creosote buildup in your chimney.
+Burning unseasoned wood can also be dangerous, as the smoldering fire generated can cause a creosote buildup in the chimney.
 Burning pine logs, with their heavy resin, can result in the same problem.
 Over time, that buildup can lead to a chimney fire.

-For more information about firewood, you may contact the Clark County Extension Office by calling 859-744-4682.
-Clay Stamm is the Clark County Extension Agent for Agriculture and Natural Resources.
+Clay Stamm is the Clark County Cooperative Extension Service Agent for Agriculture and Natural Resources.